simonhammes/506-software-architecture/architecture.typ

     All user data is encrypted during communication and storage.

-    Data confidentiality _during communication_ is guaranteed by using secure protocols (HTTPS for short-running and WSS for long-running/real-time operations).
-These protocols are widely used and include additional security measures such as _message integrity verification_ using checksums to ensure data integrity.
+    Data confidentiality _during communication_ is guaranteed by using secure protocols (HTTPS for short-running and WSS
+    #footnote[WebSocket Secure, i.e. WebSocket over TLS] for long-running/real-time operations).
+These protocols are
+    widely used and include additional security measures such as _message integrity verification_ using checksums to ensure data integrity.

     Data _at rest_ in the shared database is encrypted at the storage layer, which makes encryption transparent to the application (i.e. the database).